deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16215/index.md

 ![](charts/charts_4_1.png "🔼 Figure 3: Relative improvements compared to LLM-LM using different k in top-0.95-k logits truncation and logits sizes per token with different k.")

-> 🔼 The chart illustrates the relationship between the number of logits (using top-0.95-k and top-1.0-k truncation methods) and the relative improvement in performance compared to a baseline LLM, across different values of k.
+> 🔼 The chart displays the relative improvements in LLM performance and the logit size per token using different values of k in top-0.95-k logits truncation.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Relative improvements compared to LLM-LM using different k in top-0.95-k logits truncation and logits sizes per token with different k.